Alex-7/osm_maps/README.md

 in the server php.ini file (requires server restart),

 as it uses simplexml_load_file PHP function.
+It can be checked if it is activated via standard phpinfo(); call.

 If it is not activated, and if you have no access to php.ini file on the server, try to put: